anandka/Learning/Kubernetes Revision.md

 	- has another configuration `pods insecure`
 		- you can tweak this to give pod `-` ip in the dns records
 		- **whats the use case for above?**
-- for every pod their `/etc/resolve.conf` file is modified by kubelet to add nameserver entry and search entry
+- For every pod their `/etc/resolve.conf` file is modified by kubelet to add nameserver entry and search entry
-- to check the IP address of coredns to be pointed
+- To check the IP address of coredns to be pointed
 	- `kubectl get service -n kube-system`
 	- coredns is run as service names `kube-dns` over cluster with type cluster ip
 	- `kubectl get svc -n kube-system`